FERNman/angular-google-charts/README.md

 <google-chart [width]="myWidth"></google-chart>
 ```

 The `width` property is optional and allows to set the width of the chart.
 The number provided will be converted to a pixel value.
-The default is `400px`.
+The default is `undefined`, which makes the chart figure out its width by itself.
-It should be used instead of the `width` property in the `options` object.
+You can also set the width using css, which has the advantage of allowing `%` values instead of only pixels.
+For more information on that, see [dynamic resize](#dynamic-resize).

 ### Height
 `number`